Databases and Frameworks at the Edge with Glauber Costa and Igor Minar

 00:37:25 - Igor Minar

-Yeah, they are locked into their Oracle whatever agreement they have license, they bought for the next five years.
+Yeah, they're locked into their Oracle whatever agreement, license, they bought for the next five years.
 So for the next five years they'll have this database that they already paid for, and there's almost no way that they'll abandon it because it would just not make sense.
-So you either bring data to the edge or you slightly bend in the edge and move the compute closer to data.
-And that's the thing we talked about today in our talk, and we refer to that as smart placement.
+So you either bring data to the edge or you slightly abandon the edge and move the compute closer to data.
+And that's the thing we talked about today in our talk, and what we refer to as smart placement.

 00:37:58 - Anthony Campolo